MichalTarnacki/_tennis_court_reservations/README.md

 	4.Save schedule to a file
 	5.Exit

-He can either prompt an option number or enter command.
+It provides several options.
+To choose one of them, user can either prompt a command or enter an option number.
 To make UI more user friendly this rule also applies to other prompts.

 **Lets enter then "Make a reservation"**